Super Fun wedding photography at The Ned

 I met Sylvia and Andrew a few months before their wedding and I loved how relaxed they were about everything!
 We had some drinks and got to know each other and I knew this was going to be a really nice and fun wedding; I wasn’t wrong.
 The day started with an intimate ceremony at the Southwark Register office and a very chill bridal prep at The Ned.
 Everything ran smoothly and it was a joy to be around so many smiling faces and fun kids.
 We had a caricaturist, Mother Nature science educational shows for kids and some great dancing moves later in the evening.
 Congratulations to Sylvia and Andrew!

-What was the highlight of the day for you and why?
+What was the highlight of your Wedding at The Ned why?

 The highlight of our day was getting through our vows whilst nervously laughing throughout them.
 It’s difficult to describe in words but there is a very special feeling that embraces you as soon as you are pronounced husband and wife!